tlhIngan Hol vIHaDtaH qaStaHvIS cha’ DIS = I have studied the Klingon language for two years.

 Worse, the “Tips” are gone.
 Instead, there are “Guidebooks” that are supposed to introduce an overview of the broad categories of questions that will come up in the next few dozen lessons.
 There are no explicit indicators of what grammatical tips, if any, are explained in a given Guidebook.

 As I referenced earlier, the KLI folks were not given a chance to revise the “Tips” pages into “Guidebooks” pages.
-There are a couple of half-hearted attempts for the first two lesson groups.
+There are a few half-hearted attempts for the earlier lesson groups.
 They don’t really teach Klingon, not in the way that the Tips did.

 For this essay, I went to the first Klingon lesson and Guidebook, and tried to approach it in the same way as a brand-new student of Klingon.
 My immediate impression: There’s more introductory material for beginners in this blog post than there is in the current Duolingo course.
 There’s nothing on how to pronounce the letters; a student would have to “figure it out” solely by clicking on an icon to hear someone say a sentence.